-After the introduction of SoundScan, more black people made it to the Top 10 on Billboard.
 I may have made an amazing discovery and am pretty excited.

 I mentioned a couple posts ago that I'm working on a final project for my stats class that looks at a policy change on the Billboard Hot 100 singles chart that was implemented in 1991.
 The change was the introduction of SoundScan technology, a method invented by Nielsen to count sales of singles.
 Before that, record stores just reported their sales.